deepak-muley/dm-gitops-dev/README.md

 The objective of this project is to provide guidance on using gitops to manage NKP Management Cluster resources like:
 - Workspaces & Workspace RBAC
-- Projects & Workspace RBAC
+- Projects & Project RBAC
 - Clusters

 ## Bootstrap